Rate Card Overview¶

 - Customer Rate Card = Child Rate Card

 - Provider Cards govern routing and rates based on the carrier.
-Details found under Provider Rate Cards.
+You can find the Details under Provider Rate Cards.

 - Customer Cards are typically derived from Provider Cards, and allow for additional customer management.
-Details found under Customer Rate Cards.
+You can find the Details under Customer Rate Cards.

 - Global Search provides a way to search for routes and rates based on the Provider and Direction.